statusbits/smartthings/Pollster.md

   see that the polling tasks are running.
 If watchdog detects that one of the polling tasks has stopped, it will send a notification message and attempt to restart Pollster.
 * The number of polling groups is reduced to three.
-The forth scheduling slot is reserved for the watchdog.
+The fourth scheduling slot is reserved for the watchdog.
 * Fixed a bug in the "Poll Now" feature.
-* Randomize seconds in the cron schedules.
+* Randomized seconds in the cron schedules.

 **Version 1.2.
 Released 2/8/2015**
 * Added ability to update devices that provide 'refresh' capability.